CrowdHailer/eyg/eyg_rust/README.md

 Take the leading message find all with the same address and deliver at once, efficient if processes can be stashed or sleep.
 Might be a way to have essentally unlimited Process and not Crush memory, although still clearing up things like server processes might be nice

+### Should Worker be able to handle more than one message type

 ### Have some property of Address that says if it can be recreated

 Some actors should die when no other actor has a reference to them,